Colorado law on calculation of C.R.S. § 10-3-1116 statutory penalties is slowly developing.

 The Court’s decision turned on the “classification of attorney fees” as either costs or damages.
 The classification depends on context, and turns on the nature of the requested attorney fees in a particular case.
 Attorney fees are clearly damages when they are part of the substance of a lawsuit, that is, when the fees sought are the “legitimate consequences” of the tort or breach of contract sued upon, “such as in an insurance bad faith case.”
 Id.; see Double Oak Constr., L.L.C. v.
 Cornerstone Dev.
 Int’l, L.L.C., 97 P.3d 140, 150 (Colo.App.2003) (attorney fees awarded as damages under sections 13–17–101 to –106, C.R.S.2012, and the obdurate behavior doctrine).

-Colorado’s Prompt Payment Statutes are now more than four years old.
+Colorado’s Prompt Payment Statutes are now more than four years old, contrary to the Colorado statute of limitations for personal injury law which has been established for decades.
 Cases brought pursuant to the Statutes continue to work their way through the courts, and courts’ interpretation and calculation of damages and penalties per the Statutes continue to evolve.
 The above decision is unpublished and holds no precedential weight.
 However, it may be persuasive given it addresses an issue of first impression.